Alvin Curran

 Solo Performances

-My solo performances are the musics that I was born with - my beginings in the early '70s.
+My solo performances are the musics that I was born with - my beginings in the early '70s (documented on the 3-CD set Alvin Curran, Solo Works: The '70s, which includes Songs and Views from the Magnetic Garden (excerpt), Fiori Chiari Fiori Oscuri (excerpt), Canti Illuminati (excerpt), and The Works (excerpt)).
 Today this form is one of my favorite ways of making music because it demands the the whole truth and nothing but!
-The ENDANGERED SPECIES project is the title I now give to such concert performances, where I feature a spontaneous mix of piano, (Diskklavier where available) keyboard sampler, processors, voice, horns and other small instruments.
+TransDadaExpress (excerpt 1 excerpt 2), Endangered Species (excerpt), and The Alvin Curran Fake Book are the latest titles I give to such concert performances, where I feature a spontaneous mix of piano (Diskklavier where available), keyboard sampler, processors, voice, horns and other small instruments.
 These are always 45-90 minute unpredictable "exercises" in rigor and anarchy, where the extreme minimal and maximalisms meet; where the music is always on a wacky rollercoaster ride inside a temple.

 THE TOTO PORTRAITS

 Developed in the ‘90s and currently an important focus.
-I perform spontaneous sound-portraits based on the archives of festivals, places, and people, notably: The Donaueschingen Festival, The Knitting Factory, The Angelica Festival , John Cage, the city of Wiesbaden, and in '05 a double portrait with Luc Ferrari.
-These are performed with an 88 key midi controller using extensive samples of every aspect of the subject at hand, and Max MSP processing- average duration about 45 minutes.
+I perform spontaneous sound-portraits based on the archives of festivals, places, and people, notably: The Donaueschingen Festival (excerpt), The Knitting Factory (excerpt), The Angelica Festival (excerpt), John Cage (excerpt) (excerpt), the contemporary art scene in Vienna (excerpt), Achille Bonito Oliva (excerpt).
+Similar special occasion performances with tailored sample sets include wallsCAGEwalls, Mumbai's Way, etc. All these are performed with an 88 key midi controller using extensive samples of every aspect of the subject at hand, and Max MSP processing- average duration about 45 minutes.

 SHOFAR